-Traveling Alone to Vietnam
+Traveling Alone to Vietnam -Words of Wisdom

 By Barb Ohland

-Practical advice on traveling alone to Vietnam.
+Advice on traveling solo to Vietnam.

 Considering traveling alone?
 Is your spouse going to stay with your other children to lessen the emotional toll?
 Are your trying to save money?
 Are you a single parent who just doesn't know the "right" person to be your travel partner?
 Did your travel date come MUCH sooner than anticipated?
 Whatever the reason, traveling alone to adopt is not the easiest way to go, but for many people it was a wonderful experience.

 I interviewed thirty parents who traveled to Vietnam alone to adopt.
 Their shared wisdom and advice spells out what it takes to successfully travel alone adopt.

 Everyone interviewed treasured their time abroad with their new child, as a special time to bond.
 Parents felt it would have been chaotic or emotional draining if other children had come along.
 One experienced adoptive parent reported, "My new daughter attached quickly to me because there was only one person and the two of us were isolated from everyone else.
 It seems as though many children bond quicker with one parent than the other.
 We didn't have to deal with this until I returned home..
 It was very precious for me to have this special time with her.
 We got to know one another and form a real relationship as traveling partners ourselves!"

 A dad who traveled to adopt emphasized the freedom he had as well as the bonding time.
 I thoroughly enjoyed traveling alone.
 It gave me much more freedom.
 At no time did I feel lonely.
 I was much too busy for that!
 I will never regret the bonding that it gave with my son.
 Those ten days will always be cherished as our special time together."